hipe/tmx/fields/doc/issues.md

              `process_argument_scanner_passively`.

-             2) more generally it may also be used to track "sessions" that do not have enclosed edit sessions, so they need to have this `normalize` called at user-determined times..
+             2) more generally it may also be used to track "sessions" that do not have enclosed edit sessions (i.e in a reasonably small block) so they need to have this `normalize` called at user-determined times..
              (more on this at [#012.A].)

 [#021] #watch future redundancy - reflect all method-based attributes (in [br])